26 Best Phone Interview Tips to Get a Second Interview

-Sample answer: This company has the reputation of being one of the leading businesses in the industry in this state, with quite a list of impressive customers as well as a notoriously high customer satisfaction rate.
-Your partners are frequent speakers at national conferences in this industry, and they are advocating for solutions and changes for the type of products you make.
+Sample answer: This company has the reputation of being one of the leading businesses in the industry and in this state.
+And with quite a list of impressive customers as well as a notoriously high customer satisfaction rate.
+Your partners are frequent speakers at national conferences in this industry.
+And they are advocating for solutions and changes for the type of products you make.
 These are signs that this company is a leader, not a follower, in any sense.
-With my background in this industry, I'm very interested in changing the industry and feel like I can do that by being a part of this business.
+With my background in this industry, I'm very interested in changing the industry.
+And feel like I can do that by being a part of this business.

 Phone Interview Tip #18: Read the Resume and Cover Letter

-This might seem counterintuitive to the candidate, but it’s important to read the cover letter and resume that was submitted to the interviewer and the company.
+This might seem counterintuitive to the candidate, but it’s important to read the cover letter and resume submitted to the interviewer and the company.
 Remember, the interviewer might be reading the resume and cover letter in front of them.
-As they reference parts of the resume and the cover letter, it’s best to have those same files printed in front of the job applicant or pulled up on the computer in order to refer to what the hiring manager is reading or seeing.
+As they reference parts of the resume and the cover letter, it’s best to have those same files printed out.
+Or pulled up on the computer to refer to what the hiring manager is reading or seeing.

 For example, if the hiring manager asks, “Can you tell me more about your last job at XYZ Company?”
-Being able to refer to what bullet points were listed on the resume can be a great way to make sure the interview answer follows the story that’s being told through the cover letter and resume.
+Referring to what bullet points were listed on the resume can be a great way to make sure the interview answer follows the story.
+The story that’s being told through the cover letter and resume.

 Phone Interview Tip #19: Consider Worst-Case Scenarios

-A day before the phone interview, it’s best to reply to the calendar invite or email the hiring manager or HR manager who schedules the call.
+A day before the phone interview, it’s best to send an email reply to the calendar invite.
+Or email the hiring manager or HR manager who schedules the call.
 Email and confirm the appointment on the following day.
 This will ensure that the times are correct and everyone is prepared for the interview.

 Phone Interview Tip #21: Have a Good Voicemail Message

-There are times where a low cell phone signal can send a caller directly to voicemail.
+There are times when a low cell phone signal can directly send a caller to voicemail.
 In this instance, it’s best to make sure the voicemail is professional.
 Consider saying something like the following in the voicemail:

 “Hi, you’ve reached the voicemail box of [Your Name].
 I apologize for missing your call.
 If you could please leave me a detailed voice message, I can return your call as soon as possible.
 Additionally, you can reach me at my email address of [Email Address].”